riptano/cdm/README.md

 schema.cql will be run in the keyspace.

 data.cql will be run in the keyspace also.
+This is only recommended for very small datasets - on the order of dozens or hundreds of records.

-post_install.cql will be run after data.cql is imported.  this is preferred if there's a lot of data that might need to be downloaded from an external source.
+post_install.cql will be run after data.cql is imported.
+This is preferred if there's a lot of data that might need to be downloaded from an external source.

 ## Contributing